MrMYHuang/taq/README.rst

 * HockeyApp ID.
 * Bing Maps service token.
 * Auth0 domain and client ID.
 * TAQ server app: not open source yet due to security considerations.
+The author will open it after all security considerations are solved.

 Quick Start
 ==========